RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Conclusion

 \section{Conclusion}

-This paper introduced RDS-DeePC, a robust data selection framework for Data-Enabled Predictive Control that addresses computational intractability and sensitivity to data quality through influence function analysis.
-The key contribution is the sensitivity score $\calS(z_j) = 2\lambda_g g_j^* p_j$, which identifies high-leverage outliers while retaining consistent, low-sensitivity data.
-Experiments on DC motor position control demonstrate big improvement over random selection with 20\% corrupted data.
-The nonlinear extension, validated on inverted pendulum swing-up control, combines locality-based filtering with sensitivity-based selection.
-By solving both computational and robustness challenges through a single principled mechanism, RDS-DeePC transforms data selection from a practical necessity into a robustness advantage.
-Future work will explore adaptive selection size determination, theoretical performance guarantees, constrained MPC extensions, and extending the sensitivity measure from the optimization problem to closed-loop control performance (analogous to the original influence function formulation in machine learning).
+This paper introduces RDS-DeePC, a robust data selection framework for Data-Enabled Predictive Control that addresses both computational cost and sensitivity to data quality through influence function analysis.
+The main component is the sensitivity score $\calS(z_j) = 2\lambda_g g_j^* p_j$, which identifies high-leverage outliers while retaining consistent, low-sensitivity data.

+Experiments on four systems of increasing complexity validated the approach.
+On the LTI DC motor, RDS-DeePC reduces MSE from 1.09 (fully corrupted data) to 0.21 while selecting only clean segments.
+On the nonlinear inverted pendulum, it achieves 34\% faster settling than random selection.
+On the planar quadrotor UAV tracking a figure-8 trajectory, RDS-DeePC improves RMSE by 48\% over distance-only selection (0.76~m vs.\ 1.48~m) with 97.4\% clean data selection, showing the importance of sensitivity-based filtering when locality alone is not enough.
+On the kinematic bicycle vehicle, distance-based selection is competitive (0.18~m vs.\ 0.24~m for RDS-DeePC), indicating that when corruption correlates with spatial distance, locality-based filtering is sufficient.

+These results suggest a practical guideline: use two-stage RDS-DeePC when corruption is spatially uncorrelated with the operating trajectory; use distance-only selection when corruption correlates with distance and computational resources are limited.
+Future work will explore the adaptive determination of the selection size, theoretical performance guaranties, and extensions to constrained MPC formulations.